 Founded in 1857 by the French archaeologist Auguste Mariette, the Egyptian Museum of Cairo was initially intended to house and display the growing collection of artifacts discovered in Egypt during the 19th century.
 Originally located in the Boulaq district, the museum moved to its current home in Tahrir Square in 1902, in a building designed by the French architect Marcel Dourgnon.
-This building, with its classical architectural style, houses one of the most significant collections of ancient Egyptian artifacts in the world.
+Today, it stands just a short distance from major attractions like Cairo Tower and the bustling El Moez Street.

 Over the years, the museum has become a symbol of Egypt's cultural heritage, offering an immersive experience into the world of pharaohs, gods, and the timeless civilization that shaped much of human history.
 As one of the most visited museums globally, it attracts millions of tourists annually who come to witness the awe-inspiring collection of mummies, statues, and ancient relics.